Drew Storen: 2013–2014

-In Game 2 of the 2014 NLDS against the Giants, Storen was brought in by manager Matt Williams in relief of starter Jordan Zimmermann, who had allowed three hits and no runs in the game and had retired the last 20 hitters he faced before walking second baseman Joe Panik with two outs the ninth.
-Storen allowed two hits, a single to Buster Posey and an RBI double by Pablo Sandoval.
+In Game 2 of the NLDS against the Giants, Storen was brought in by manager Matt Williams in relief of starter Jordan Zimmermann, who had allowed three hits and no runs in the game and had retired the last 20 hitters he faced before walking second baseman Joe Panik with two outs the ninth.
+Coming in with the Nationals up 1–0 and just one out remaining, Storen allowed two hits, a single to Buster Posey and an RBI double by Pablo Sandoval.
 Storen was credited with a blown save.
 The game went to extra innings; San Francisco's Brandon Belt hit a go-ahead home run in the eighteenth inning and the Giants won, 2–1.
 The Giants later won the series, three games to one.

 2015

 Storen relinquished his closer role when Jonathan Papelbon was acquired by the Nationals from Philadelphia just before the trade deadline.
 He struggled as the Nationals' setup man, ending with two disastrous outings against the New York Mets in early September.
 After giving up the go-ahead runs on a homer by Yoenis Céspedes, Storen slammed a locker in frustration, breaking his thumb and ending his season.
 He went 2–2 with a 3.44 ERA for the year but was 0–2 with a 9.22 ERA after the Papelbon trade.